-Transitioning from TDM (Time Division Multiplexing or traditional phone service) to SIP (Session Initiation Protocol or Voice over IP) should be a consideration for any decent sized, multi location business.
+Transitioning from TDM (Time Division Multiplexing or traditional phone service) to SIP (Session Initiation Protocol or Voice over IP) should be a consideration for nearly all, multi-location businesses.
 SIP offers advantages like cost savings and scalability.
-With SIP it’s possible for a company to maintain a single network, for all its voice and data transmission, instead of two separate networks.
+With SIP it’s possible for a company to maintain a single network for all its voice and data transmission, instead of two separate networks.
 The transition can be complicated, however, and should be well planned.
 We are going to discuss some important things to consider before implementing SIP.

-Here are some items to be aware of before transitioning to SIP:
+Here are some important things to consider before Implementing SIP:

-Contractual issues: Even if you would be receiving SIP service from your existing TDM provider, it’s important to understand what effect your existing contracts will have on your ability to transition to SIP.
+Even if you’re able to get SIP service from your existing TDM provider, it’s important to understand what effect your contracts will have on your ability to transition to SIP.
 You’ll want to determine if there will be penalties due to early termination or resulting from revenue shortfalls.

-911 Emergency Services: TDM utilizes static circuits for voice communication.
+TDM utilizes static circuits for voice communication.
 The circuit is established and exists whether it is in use or not.
-It’s much easier to establish the location of the calling party with TDM, facilitating emergency service dispatch.
+It’s much easier to determine the location of the calling party with TDM, facilitating emergency service dispatch.
 SIP is not static, making adherence to 911 guidelines more of a challenge.
-A SIP provider must maintain interoperability with the local exchange carrier (phone company), the Public Safety Answering Point, their customer’s E911 server and an E911 database.
+A SIP provider must maintain interoperability with the local exchange carrier (phone company), the Public Safety Answering Point (PSAP), their customer’s E911 server and an E911 database.
 E911 compliance cannot be taken lightly; it could literally be the difference between life and death.
 E911 might not be as critical for a company operating out of a single structure, but it is hugely important for a company with multiple locations, including buildings with multiple floors and corporate campuses or for enterprises who have a work at home model.

-Call Security: With TDM, there are fewer entry points for potential security breaches; a threat would need access to a company’s PBX or physical access to the telephone wire.
+With TDM, there are fewer entry points for potential security breaches; a threat would need access to a company’s PBX or physical access to the telephone wire.
 With SIP, there is much more exposure because it utilizes the internet (or MPLS which is much more secure).
 You may want to consider carriers who can encrypt the voice stream and SIP protocol.
 Companies considering SIP should determine if their infrastructure provides a secure foundation for SIP.